huttongrabiel/vesm/README.md

 # Systemd

-Sysemd can be used to have this program start running when the computer boots.
+Systemd can be used to have this program start running when the computer boots.
 This allows it to run immediately and throughout the day.
 Instructions will be here when I get to doing this myself.